-Many people offer us support in kind: room hire, providing teas and coffees, giving us time and expertise.
-We are extremely grateful.
-But no funder will support a project forever without evidence that it is valued and supported by those who use it.
+Many people offer us support in kind by giving us time and expertise, room hire, providing teas and coffees.
+We are extremely grateful for this, but no funder will support a project forever without evidence that it is valued and supported by those who use it.
 We urgently need that support.
 Without it there is real danger that our work will end in a few months.

 After looking at many options we have concluded that the only way for us to survive is with ongoing contributions from What Next? members.